dacilab/TGformer/README.md

 # TGformer
-TGformer: A Graph Transformer Framework for Static and Dynamic Knowledge Graph Embedding
+TGformer: A Graph Transformer Framework for Knowledge Graph Embedding